radhikabgupta/Basic-Portfolio/README.md

 # Basic-Portfolio

-**Week-1, GT Coding Bootcamp: "recommended" assignment - portfolio website**<br/><br/>
-This is the first recommended assignment completed.
-This is part two of the first assignment where we were required to build a professional portfolio site using HTML/CSS.<br/><br/>
+This is part two of the first week's assignment where we were required to build a professional portfolio site using HTML and CSS.<br/><br/>

 ### Getting Started
 Click on the following link to preview the completed assignment.